mr-doc/mr-doc-parser/README.md

 ```

-Once the tree is wrapped, we need to implement the abstract `Visitor` visitor:
+Once the tree is wrapped, we need to extend the abstract `Visitor` visitor:

 ```ts
 abstract class Visitor {